GSA/digitalgov.gov/content/posts/2015-04-29-the-api-briefing-top-five-findings-for-api-developers-from-pew-research-center.md

 ---
+url: /2015/04/29/the-api-briefing-top-five-findings-for-api-developers-from-pew-research-center/
 date: 2015-04-29 10:00:19 -0400
-title: 'The API Briefing\: Top Five Findings for API Developers from Pew Research Center'
+title: 'The API Briefing: Top Five Findings for API Developers from Pew Research Center'
 summary: 'The Pew Research Center just released a report on how Americans view open government data.
 The following findings were based on a November to December 2014 survey of 3,212 adults.
 Two-thirds of Americans use the Internet or an app to connect with the government.
 According to Pew, 37% use the Internet to connect with the'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - API
   - Data